Bucks vs. Magic prediction, odds, spread, time: 2026 NBA picks for Monday, Feb. 9

 Teams on a bit of a roll clash when the Milwaukee Bucks meet the Orlando Magic in a key Eastern Conference matchup on Monday night.
 Milwaukee is coming off a 105-99 win over the Indiana Pacers on Friday, while Indiana defeated the Utah Jazz 120-117 on Saturday.
 The Bucks (21-29), who are fourth in the Central Division, have won three in a row and are 9-17 on the road in 2025-26.
 The Magic (27-24), who lead the Southeast Division, have won two in a row and are 16-8 on their home floor this season.
 Giannis Antetokounmpo (calf) remains out for Milwaukee.

 Tipoff from Kia Center in Orlando, Fla., is set for 7:30 p.m.
 ET.
-The Bucks lead the all-time series 76-56, and have won five of the last seven meetings.
-Orlando is a 10.5-point favorite in the latest Bucks vs. Magic odds from DraftKings Sportsbook, while the over/under for total points scored is 218.5.
+Orlando is a 10.5-point favorite in the latest Bucks vs. Magic odds from DraftKings Sportsbook, while the over/under for total points scored is 220.5.
 Before making any Magic vs. Bucks picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: